subdirectory_arrow_right Nintendo (Company)

 ▼

-GoldenEye 007 was originally planned to be included in Rare Replay, even going so far as having a "Rare Revealed" documentary video focused on the making of the game produced for it, but was scrapped due to licensing issues.
-This video would later be leaked online in 2019 by a former Rare employee, and the game would eventually be re-released separately in 2023, with previous owners of Rare Replay being gifted the game free of charge.
+GoldenEye 007 was originally planned to be included in Rare Replay, even going so far as having two "Rare Revealed" documentary videos produced that focused on the making of the game and cut content, but was scrapped due to licensing issues.
+These videos would later be leaked online in 2019 by a former Rare employee, and the game would eventually be re-released separately in 2023, with owners of the digital release of Rare Replay being gifted the game free of charge.

 ▲